aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

 This causes the `my-root${context.language.fileExtension}`/`my-root.html` to be loaded as the root component and injected into the `some-element` HTML element.

+> Info
-> Note: The content of the app host element, the one marked with `aurelia-app` or passed to `Aurelia.prototype.setRoot`, will be replaced when `Aurelia.prototype.setRoot` completes.
+> The content of the app host element, the one marked with `aurelia-app` or passed to `Aurelia.prototype.setRoot`, will be replaced when `Aurelia.prototype.setRoot` completes.

 > Warning: When using the `<body>` element as the app host, bear in mind that any content added prior to the completion of `Aurelia.prototype.setRoot` will be removed.